 I'm growing ginger and lemongrass in pots to bring in for the winter.
 Lots of south facing windows.
 We ordered some garlic for planting. @Sian S do you soak your garlic before planting?

 Wow.
 So many experts here.
 What a talented group!
-Looks like we have a forum here. :like:
+Looks like we have a forum here.

 @gillymary, thanks for the composting tips.
-Now you said its like cooking, I get it. :smile: I guess you need to keep it moist to get everything working together.
+Now you said its like cooking, I get it.
+I guess you need to keep it moist to get everything working together.

 @Heucherella, thanks for offering your skills as a garden designer.
 What a wonderful job - why don't you do it anymore?
 I would love a job that involved working outdoors for a living.
 Isn't it funny how some things grow and others don't.

 @JM53.
 Is it easy to grow ginger?
-I bought a wasabi plant and the leaves have been eaten by something and it just looks a total wreck, :cry: so I don't know if I'm going to get anything next year from it.
+I bought a wasabi plant and the leaves have been eaten by something and it just looks a total wreck, so I don't know if I'm going to get anything next year from it.

 @silverdarling.
 Those plants look almost tropical.
 How do you do that in Northumberland?